 (1) The Board may, with the approval of the Minister, appoint a person to be the managing director of GoldCorp.

-(2) The managing director of GoldCorp shall, subject to the direction of the Board and the chief executive officer, manage the affairs of GoldCorp and, in doing so, shall give effect to the policy of the Board.
+(2) The managing director of GoldCorp shall, subject to the direction of the Board and the chief executive officer of Gold Corporation, manage the affairs of GoldCorp and, in doing so, shall give effect to the policy of the Board.

 (3) The managing director —